heidre/projectDesign/documentation/index.md

-Examples of your work in progress
+## This section includes examples of our work in progress
-* Notes for future audiences
+Screen grabs:
-* Screen grabs
+* ExposeMoi.png
-* Photographs
+* ExposeMoi2.png

-* Annotations
+## You, the user
-* Twitter metrics
+We'd like to hear what you think about our extension!

-In short, the labour of how yoru project goes from this to that Preserves how people interact with the work
+Please send us your comments or feedback at [hrennert@uvic.ca](mailto:hrennert@uvic.ca) or [rptan@uvic.ca](mailto:rptan@uvic.ca).